rht-labs/enablement-docs/exercises/4-an-enslaved-hope/README.md

 Jenkins S2I
  - Add the multi-branch configuration to the S2I to have Jenkins come alive with the `todolist-api` and `-fe` configuration cooked into it for future uses.

+Jenkins Pipeline Extension
+ - Add an extension to the pipeline that promotes code to UAT environment once the master job has been successful.
+ - Use a WAIT to allow for manual input to appove the promotion

+Jenkins e2e extension (blue/green)
+ - Add a step in the pipeline to only deploy to the `test` environment if the e2e tests have run successfully against which ever environemnt (blue or green) is not deployed.

 ## Additional Reading
 > List of links or other reading that might be of use / reference for the exercise